 Been adjudicated as an aggravated juvenile offender or a violent juvenile offender

 A direct filing case

 Been adjudicated for unlawful sexual behavior

-Failed to pay court-ordered restitution
+Failed to pay for court-ordered restitution

 If a juvenile hasn't been able to expunge his or her criminal record, but the offense can be expunged, the teen can file a petition with a Colorado court for expungement.
 However, a juvenile can only file a petition to have a criminal record expunged once during any twelve-month period.
 Please contact the best juvenile expungement lawyers for more information about the details of your child's case and whether the case can be expunged in Colorado.

 Timing of Juvenile Expungement in Castle Rock, Colorado